EOR

 Cons

-- Pricing complexity where base platform costs exclude meaningful EOR services, add-ons escalate quickly
+• Pricing complexity where base platform costs exclude meaningful EOR services, with add-ons escalating quickly

 Pricing